- Purchase the complete Expat Arrivals Berlin Guide (PDF)

 Eating out in Berlin

 Expats living in Berlin will find that the food in the German capital is fuss-free and delicious.
-Much of the local cuisine in Berlin has been influenced by immigrants from neighbouring countries and ingredients such as pork, goose, fish, cabbage, turnips, pickles and potatoes commonly feature in the German cuisine in Berlin.
+Much of the local cuisine in Berlin has been influenced by immigrants from neighbouring countries and ingredients such as pork, goose, fish, cabbage, turnips, pickles and potatoes commonly feature in the city's cuisine.

 If German fare doesn’t suit one's tastes, there are plenty of international options to be had in cosmopolitan Berlin.
 The city is home to a whole host of top-quality restaurants featuring cuisine from across the globe, including Thai, Chinese, Vietnamese, Indian, Italian, French, Turkish and Spanish.